iamradhapandey/iamradhapandey/README.md

 - 📫 How to reach me **radhapandeyssm37@gmail.com**

 - ⚡ Fun fact **When I'm not coding, I enjoy hiking, reading tech blogs, and experimenting with new recipes in the kitchen.
-I also have a knack for solving Rubik's cubes and can complete one in under a minute!..**
+I also have a knack for solving Rubik's cubes and can complete one in under a minute!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">